sav-che/TL-2/Authors/Thomas, Cyrus {std. C. Thomas}.md

-> [!cite] BHL link: this entry starts at [page 271](https://www.biodiversitylibrary.org/item/103683#page/281/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 271](https://www.biodiversitylibrary.org/page/33212313) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Thomas, Cyrus (1825-1910), American ethnologist, entomologist, plant collector and Lutheran minister; co-founder of the Illinois Natural History Society 1858; member of F.V.
-Hayden's Survey in Colorado and New Mexico 1869-1873; teacher at Carbondale 1873-1875; state entomologist of Illinois from 1874-1876; ultimately dedicating himself to ethnology in the U.S. Bureau of Ethnology. (*C. Thomas*).
+Hayden's Survey in Colorado and New Mexico 1869-1873; teacher at Carbondale 1873-1875; state entomologist of Illinois from 1874-1876; ultimately dedicating himself to ethnology in the U.S. Bureau of Ethnology.
+**Abbreviated name**: *C. Thomas*

 #### Herbarium and types